-BIO89-100 Clinical Development in NASH
+Pegozafermin Clinical Development in NASH

-Phase 1a Clinical Trial of Single Dose of BIO89-100 in Healthy Volunteers
+Phase 1a Clinical Trial of Single-Dose of Pegozafermin in Healthy Volunteers

-We conducted a Phase 1a clinical trial to evaluate the safety, tolerability and PK of BIO89-100 in 58 healthy volunteers.
-In this randomized, double-blind, placebo-controlled, Phase 1a, first-in-human, SAD clinical trial the PK profile of BIO89-100 was generally dose-proportional or slightly more than dose-proportional with a half-life of approximately 55 to 100 hours.
-The observed median time of maximum serum concentration ranged from 36 to 60 hours.
+We conducted a Phase 1a clinical trial to evaluate the safety, tolerability and PK of pegozafermin in 58 healthy volunteers.
+In this randomized, double-blind, placebo-controlled, Phase 1a, first-in-human, SAD clinical trial the PK profile of pegozafermin was generally dose-proportional or slightly more than dose-proportional with a half-life of approximately 55 to 100 hours.
 At single doses of 9.1 mg and higher, significant improvements were observed in key lipid parameters measured at Day 8 and Day 15 after dosing on Day 1.
 The mean changes versus baseline include significant reductions in triglycerides (up to 51%) and LDL-C (up to 37%) and increase in HDL-C (up to 36%) despite the baseline values being in the normal range.
-BIO89-100 demonstrated rapid (starting from Day 2), sustained and durable improvements on lipid parameters for two weeks or more after single dose administration.
-The effect on lipid parameters was generally dose-dependent.
-BIO89-100 was well tolerated across the dose range and there were no deaths, serious adverse events or discontinuations due to adverse events.
-The most commonly observed treatment-related adverse events, occurring in at least two subjects in the pooled BIO89-100 group, were injection site reactions and headache, all of which were reported as mild.
+Pegozafermin demonstrated rapid (starting from Day 2), sustained and durable improvements on lipid parameters for two weeks or more after single-dose administration.
+Pegozafermin was well tolerated across the dose range and there were no deaths, serious adverse events or discontinuations due to adverse events.
+The most commonly observed treatment-related adverse events, occurring in at least two subjects in the pooled pegozafermin group, were injection site reactions and headache, all of which were reported as mild.
 No clinically meaningful trends were observed in gastrointestinal events, laboratories or vital signs including blood pressure or heart rate changes.